 GDPR now also enforces the requirement to inform the ICO (Information Commissioners Office) if a data breach occurs within 72 hours of becoming aware of it.

-Unsure about GDPR?
-Our 7 Day GDPR Tips & Compliance Email Series explains all you need to know
+GDPR is a requirement for all EU Businesses – Our 7 Day GDPR Tips & Compliance Email Series explains all that you need to know

 Discover: Identify what personal data you have and where it resides

 The first step towards GDPR compliance is to assess whether the GDPR applies to your organisation, and, if so, to what extent.
 This analysis starts with understanding what data you have and where it resides.